garg-aayush/deep-fashion-attributes/README.md

 ## Observations and further improvements
 - The provided dataset consists of images and corresponding three attributes (`neck`, `sleeve_length`, `pattern`) (approx 2200 examples) in the csv file.
 However, each image_id in attribute file does not has corresponding image in the folder.
 Therefore, he had to do some pre-processing to the dataset.
 The jupyter notebook (`A_analyze_data.ipynb`) contains all the steps.
 - The data has a lot of NaN (#N/A) values for each attribute.
 In order, to fill these values we assign a separate class for NaNs for each attribute.
+  - Weighted loss : make sure not learn from Nan values
 - Also, the data has a bias towards a particular class for each attribute (see the jupyter notebook).
 This degrades the model training
 - One of the possible ways to handle this bias is to augment the data for attributes and classes that are under-represented.
 This is something we propose to explore more in future.
 - We currently use pre-trained `ResNet18` network for `ImageNet` for transfer learning.
 However, the better way could be to use a pretrained classification CNN on [Deep Fashion Dataset](https://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html).
 This is something that can also be done to improve the model performance.